harness/developer-hub/docs/platform/Secrets/4-add-use-ssh-secrets.md

    :::note

-   If you need to update the SSH key for an existing SSH Credential, you can't edit the actual encrypted file secret that you selected when you created the credential.
+   If you need to update the SSH key for an existing SSH credential, you can't edit the actual encrypted file secret that you selected when you created the credential.
 Instead, you must create a new encrypted SSH key file secret.

    :::